Mississippi Roast slow cooker recipe. Easy throw it all in and let it cook to the most tender bites of protein you’ll love with mashed taters.

 This Mississippi pot roast slow cooker recipe is so easy to throw together in the morning.
 Come home and have tender shredded beef for dinner.
 One of our favorite easy Crockpot recipes.

-This is a guest post and also on our list of cheap easy Crockpot recipes too since it’s under $20 for all the ingredients!!
 That is a win for us, and many times there are leftovers for lunch the next day.
 You can’t meat that.

 Makes sense that the answer is that the first known home chef who created this lived in this southern state.